MODULE 2 - Section 5

 Example 2

-A team member is complaining of feeling fatigued, dizzy and having stomach issues after returning from an afternoon project in the sun.
-You and the team leader speak and determine they should rest, have fluids and you will check in the next day.
+A team member is complaining of fatigue, dizziness and stomach issues after returning from an afternoon project in the sun.
+You and the team leader agree they should rest and have fluids and that you will check in the next day.
+The team leader finds you just a couple hours later.
+The team member now is hot to the touch, sweating profusely and is going in and out consciousness.

 Recognition/Acknowledgement